 Once you have created your sales order and confirmed the details with your customer, you can create an invoice based on the information in the sales order.

 Thankfully Method lets you do just that with a simple wizard tool.

 1. Click the Sales Orders App.

 2. This opens the Sales Order List screen.
-Locate the sales order you wish to convert to an invoice and click on it.
+Locate the sales order you wish to create to an invoice from and click on it.
 You can search manually or use the search function at the top of the screen.

 3. Scroll down and click Create Invoice.